 Access To The Rooftop Deck

 On the back wall, I’m adding a door that’ll lead to the backyard so you can access the roof deck.
 Currently, the only way into the brewery is through the first garage.
 Also, the door will have windows to add more natural light.

 The back wall will also be “Wort Production.”
 From left to right is a utility sink with hot and cold water, the hot liquor tank, mash tun, and boil kettle on a six-foot table I already own.
 Plus, an overhead 6-foot condensate hood.
-And next do the door is the control panel.
+And next to the door is the control panel.

-The sink should be large enough to clean kettles and fermentors.
+The sink should be large enough to clean kettles and fermenters.
 Plus, a space for drying.
 I heard Brian over at Short Circuted Brewing say he wished he had a drain tray on his older sink.
 And I’d like to have an RO system attached to a pot filler for brewing water only.

 I already own a 4-foot stainless steel prep table that I want to use to make yeast starters, package hops, can beer, and store small brewing gear.
-Ideally, I’d like to have shelves above it to store water chemicals and other things.
+Ideally, I’d like to have shelves above it to store chemicals and other things.
 But I might exchange the table for a workbench with drawers for extra storage for things like hoses, parts, clamps, airlocks, and other miscellaneous brewing gear.

 Ingredient Storage and Milling

 I thought I would have enough room to have ALL my brewing needs in one space.
 But if I want space for people to hang out and drink, then I have to store my bulk ingredients in the other garage.
 This will give me more room.
 I’ll move the chest freezer, grain bins, and milling table there.